shuoYan97/shuoyan97.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year computer science Ph.D. student in at The University of Texas at Dallas.
 I obtained my master degree in statistics at Purdue University in 2021 and my bachelor degree in finance at Shanghai Jiao Tong University in 2019.
+I worked as a research assistant in CUHKSZ between 2023 and 2024.

 My research interest focuses on reasoning and related applications.